pelias/documentation/data-sources.md

 It has been replaced by Who's on First, which continues to provide global administrative place data (countries, regions, counties, cities) and administrative lookup (_"what country, region, and city is this address part of?"_).

 To help make the transition seamless, any queries that specify quattroshapes in the `sources` parameter will see results from Who's on First instead.
-Who's on First contains all the data from Quattroshapes, plus more data, and has continuous updates and fixes, so it should be a seamless transition where all existing queries will continue to work as expected.
+Who's on First contains all the data from Quattroshapes, plus more data, and has continuous updates and fixes.
+All existing queries for Quattroshapes will continue to work without modification.

 Quattroshapes data is licensed [CC-BY-2.0](http://creativecommons.org/licenses/by/2.0/).